adopted-ember-addons/ember-data-factory-guy/README.md

 ```
 ##### build
-  - for building json that you can pass json payload in [acceptance tests](https://github.com/danielspaniel/ember-data-factory-guy#acceptance-tests)
+  - for building json that you can pass as json payload in [acceptance tests](https://github.com/danielspaniel/ember-data-factory-guy#acceptance-tests)
-  - build takes same arguments as make
+  - takes same arguments as make
   - can compose relationships with other build/buildList payloads
   - to inspect the json use the get() method
-  - use `.add()` method to add extra sideloaded data
+  - use `.add()` method to include extra sideloaded data to the payload

 Usage: